tkrajina/srtm.py/README.md

 On every elevation requested the library will:

  * Check if the SRTM file is stored locally
- * If not -- download it from NASA servers
+ * If not -- download it from NASA servers and store locally (in ~/.elevations)
  * Parse elevations from it

 That's why the first run of your application will always take a few seconds.